MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 - Breakdown the ConvNext model to get the most optimized version from it and calculates its RF and use the PyTorch Version.

 ## Report
-This Report discuss Receptive field and discuss FLOPs and MACCs.
+The attached Report discuss Receptive field and discuss FLOPs and MACCs Results.